Home

 Kosher Gumbo

 This Kosher Gumbo, like many soups and stews, takes a while to make.
-It freezes well and I’ve included some timesaving steps* that sacrifice very little on flavor.
+And like most slow cooked dishes it tastes better the next day so gumbo is a great make-ahead dish that also freezes well.
+And for you time-pressed Queens in the Kitchen, I’ve included some timesaving steps* that sacrifice very little on flavor.

 2 pounds chicken thighs